nextflow-io/training/docs/hands_on/index.md

 # Nextflow course - Hands-on

-The tutorial in this hands-on session shows how to implement a Variant Calling analysis pipeline for RNA-seq data based on GATK best practices and using Nextflow as the pipeline framework.
+This hands-on session shows how to implement a Nextflow Variant Calling analysis pipeline for RNA-seq data that is based on GATK best practices.

 !!! warning